 Because of the pace at which organizations are running in today’s digitized world, executive leaders are expected to make an impact as quickly as possible.
 Rapid assimilation is critical in today’s fast-paced business world where executives are expected to hit the ground running.
 Digitization has made executive assimilation easy.

 CSC, a global leader of next-generation information technology services and solutions, used 9Lenses’ digital consulting services to quickly assimilate their executives into new roles.
 While it would have taken CSC executives anywhere between 4-6 months to gather sufficient information to assimilate efficiently, 9Lenses helped the company gather meaningful insights in under three weeks, reducing discovery time by 90%.

-As HR systems continue to evolve, we are seeing new technologies, design features, user interfaces and performance capabilities that support this new change.
+As systems continue to evolve, we are seeing new technologies, design features, user interfaces and performance capabilities that will continue to digitally transform HR.
 Cloud technology is reshaping old, time-tested HR technologies every single day so it is important to choose a vendor that not only serves your current needs but also carries you along into the future.